sds/scss-lint/README.md

     color: rgba(0, 0, 0, .1);
     ```

+* String literals should be written with single quotes unless using double
+  quotes would save on escape characters

+    ```scss
+    // Incorrect
+    content: "hello";

+    // Correct
+    content: 'hello';

+    // Correct - double quotes prevent the need for escaping single quotes
+    content: "'hello'";
+    ```

+    Single quotes are easier to type by virtue of not requiring the `Shift`
+    key on most popular keyboard layouts.

 * Properties should be formatted with no space between the name and the colon,
   and a single space separating the colon from the property's value.